 The District is entitled to up to 7,450 AFY of State Water, which includes an additional 2,500 AFY purchased in 1994 to improve reliability and availability in dry years.
 The District’s State Water entitlement represents more than 40 percent of the entire South Coast allotment.
 State Water deliveries are limited by the annual allocation set by the Department of Water Resources based on the water content of the Sierra snowpack and statewide water availability.
 While an average of 3,800 AFY of State Water is available to the District, the District is able to meet customer demands with less than 1,000 AF of State Water under normal conditions.

 Any allocated State Water that the District does not use in a given year is remotely stored for future District use in San Luis Reservoir located in Merced County.
-Going into 2014, the District has more than 4,000 acre feet stored at this location.
 This long-term investment in State Water results in increased flexibility to import water in dry years when we need it most.
 This forward-thinking investment is a critical reason why the District can defer the need for extreme water conservation or rationing during prolonged dry periods.
 Accordingly, this helps avoid the damaging economic and lifestyle impacts those restrictions can have on our community.